razznblue/weather-service/README.md

 # Weather-Service
   A service that sends weather reports and alerts to subscribers.
+ - (NOTE) This project is currently not deployed but still works!

 ## Integrations
  - **OpenWeatherMap API**; this application consumes live weather data